✦ Scandinavian-inspired design, curated for modern living

 dehumidifier affects skin moisture

 A dehumidifier can dry out your skin if it lowers indoor relative humidity too far.
-The unit removes moisture from the air, not from your skin directly, but very dry air can speed water loss from the skin’s outer layer.
-Use one when a room is damp, musty, or mold-prone, then keep humidity near 40% to 50% for a practical balance between skin comfort and moisture control.
+The unit removes moisture from the air, not from your skin directly; the problem is the drier environment it creates.
+Low humidity can reduce skin hydration and affect barrier function, so use a dehumidifier when a room is damp, musty, or mold-prone and keep humidity near 40% to 50% as a practical balance between skin comfort and moisture control.

 Quick Answer